nazimboudeffa/gfn-faq/TROUBLESHOOTING.md

 So, a general troobleshooting is to start by checking the hardware

-1. to restart your router (turn it off then wait 10 sec before restarting)
+1. Restart your router (turn it off then wait 10 sec before restarting)
-2. to resintall your GFN client
+2. Resintall your GFN client
-3. to reboot your computer
+3. Reboot your computer